Here are some of the frequently asked questions about Employee Liaison Service (ELS) and workplace coaching.

 If your organisation has signed up for ELS, information about ELS is usually available on your intranet or through your HR team.
 If you are not sure, please contact us by freephone on 0800 35 55 55 to confirm.

 What kind of information do you report to the organisation?

-What professional standards apply to ELS?
+What professional standards apply?

 However in New Zealand, under Section 28A of the Ombudsman Act (1975), the use of the name ombudsman is restricted to those appointed under the Act or where the Chief Ombudsman has given prior written consent to use the name.
 That is why we do not describe our service as an ombudsman.